 Running 358km through the Sierra Nevada mountain range, the John Muir Trail reveals the wild and primeval nature of North America.
 The trail starts from the Yosemite National Park and ends at the summit of Mount Whitney.
 Along the way, you’ll pass through the Kings Canyon National Park and Sequoia National Park.
 The trail was named for naturalist John Muir, who founded the Sierra Club.
 The best time to visit is from July to September, though snow may still linger on the higher passes.

-Getting there: From the Reno, Nevada airport, take the Eastern Sierra Transit Bus to Lee Vinning or Mammoth Lakes.
+From the Reno airport, take the Eastern Sierra Transit Bus to Lee Vinning or Mammoth Lakes.
 From either of those terminals you can take the YARTS bus to the John Muir Trailhead.
 Most hikers camp outdoors during their treks.

 5. Shikoku Pilgrimage, Japan

 With 1,200 years of history, the Shikoku Pilgrimage (or Shikoku O-Henro) runs through 88 temples and 200 bangais along the coast of Shikoku.
 The trail not only puts your determination to the test, but also gives a peek into Japan’s history and tradition.
-As one of the longest trails in this list, it runs for over 1,400km and can take anywhere from 30 to 60 days to complete.
+As one of the longest and most famous walking trails in the world, it runs for over 1,400km and can take anywhere from 30 to 60 days to complete.
 There are a number of shorter imitative trails in Japan, such as the 150km circuit on the island of Shōdoshima, a 3km course in Ninna-ji, Kyoto and a route on the Chita Peninsula.

-Getting there: Fly into Kansai International Airport in Osaka, then take the bus to Tokushima Eki Mae., which departs from outside Terminal 1.
+Fly into Kansai International Airport in Osaka, then take the bus to Tokushima Eki Mae.
 The fare is 4,100 yen one-way and it takes just under three hours to arrive.
 Once you begin your trail there are small, family-owned inns that offer accommodation to trekkers for 4,000-8,000 yen per night (depending on if you’d like food with your stay).